rubby-c/Cryptocuwwency/README.md

 # Cryptocuwwency
 A discord bot that checks btc, eth, other coins and stock prices.
+Uses the coingecko public api.

 ## How to build?
 - Make a bot application here https://discord.com/developers/applications